825 Naval Air Squadron

-825 Naval Air Squadron is a Royal Navy Fleet Air Arm Naval Air Squadron which was re-commissioned on 10 October 2014 and currently flies the AgustaWestland Wildcat HMA2.
+825 Naval Air Squadron (825 NAS), also referred to as 825 Squadron, is a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN), which was re-commissioned on 10 October 2014 and currently flies the AgustaWestland Wildcat HMA2.
+Located at RNAS Yeovilton, this unit is a component of the Wildcat Maritime Force and is tasked with the training of all Royal Navy Wildcat Helicopter Engineers.
+Additionally, it serves as the Operational Conversion Unit, supplying Aircrew to operate the Wildcat Helicopter Maritime Attack (HMA) Mk2 alongside 815 Naval Air Squadron in frontline operations.

 It was a carrier-based squadron that was formed on 8 October 1934 from the aircraft and personnel of 824 Naval Air Squadron.
 It operated in most of the theatres of the Second World War, carrying out a number of attacks on prominent German warships, including the battleship in the Atlantic and the pocket battleships and and heavy cruiser during their Channel Dash.
 The squadron also saw action in later conflicts, including the Korean War and the Falklands War.

 History

 Pre-war history

 825 Squadron's first assignment after commissioning was to board the aircraft carrier for service on the China Station.
 This was short-lived, and by January 1935 both the squadron and the carrier were in the Mediterranean.
 The squadron was transferred to Hal Far, Malta in March, while Eagle returned to Britain for a refit. replaced Eagle, and the squadron alternated its time between the carrier and the aerodrome at Hal Far.
 They returned briefly to the UK in May 1937 to attend the Coronation Fleet Review, before retaking their station in the Mediterranean, and were transferred to Admiralty control on 24 May 1939.